uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 # Defining a MVP
 [mvp]: #mvp

+This is a suggestion of implementation roadmap:

-### Step 1: Uyuni as your Ansible controller
+### Step 0: The basic: gathering from an Ansible controller
-- Ansible is installed on the Uyuni server.
-- Ansible inventory, hosts are manually defined in the Uyuni server.
-- The user takes care of provide an Ansible SSH key which is accepted in the hosts from the Ansible inventory.
+- Implement "ansible-gatherer" to gather from external host (SSH key based).
+- UI to add Ansible controllers (reused from "Virtual Host Manager").
+- Push Ansible package to SLE15 clients tools to allow having SLE controllers.
 - Inventory can be synced with Uyuni (add "Foreign/ANSIBLE" and "Salt/ANSIBLE", ...)

-- The user can operate Ansible via CLI.
+### Step 1: Operating an Ansible controller
+- Trigger the playbooks from Ansible controller using "salt-ssh".
 - Transition from "Foreign/ANSIBLE" to "Salt/ANSIBLE".

-### Step 2: Enhancing the UI
+### Step 2: Enhancing the UI and introducing custom Playbook catalog
-- Playbook catalog
 - Remote commands for "Foreign/ANSIBLE" systems.
+- Uyuni Playbook catalog.
 - Improve "Visualization" features.

 ### Step 3: Support multiple Ansible controller
-- Add "ansible-gatherer" to deal with multiple Ansible controllers
+- Enhance "ansible-gatherer" to deal with different sources of Ansible controllers
-- New UI pages and DB changes to deal with different controllers
+- New UI pages and DB changes to deal with different controllers.
-- Enhance "Playbook catalog" for multiple Ansible controllers.
+- Enhance "Playbook catalog" for different sources of Ansible controllers.

 ### Step 4:
 - Whatever comes next